TheDogOfChaos/Gregic-Agrifactory-Pack-Dev/Brainstorming.md

 			- May be quite tricky to pull off - this is probably wading deep into NBT madness.
 				- Items with different NBT data are naturally unstackable with each other (even if they have the same `namespace:item_id`), gonna have to work around this.
 				- Possible approach(es):
-					- Upon item creation, the item gains NBT with a Unix timestamp that can then be counted down to by a coremod.
+					- Approach 1: Upon item creation, the item gains NBT containing a Unix timestamp that can then be counted down to internally.
+						- Pros: Doesn't require the NBT itself to be updated every second.
+						- Cons: Not very malleable after the fact.
+					- Approach 2: Upon item creation, the item gains NBT containing the timer itself, which gets updated every second.
+						- Pros: Can have the timer easily updated on the fly when attempting to preserve the items.
+						- Cons: Would probably start killing TPS really quickly.
+					- Approach 3: Upon item creation, the item gains NBT with a ID (or UUID), which then gets appended to a Map (as the key) alongside a Unix timestamp (as the value) of when the item is due to spoil.
+This value can be updated when the item is preserved, and then removed when the item spoils or is destroyed.
+						- Pros: TBD
+						- Cons: May start to cause a memory leak if items are destroyed in ways that cannot be reasonably handled or detected - No detection, no removal from the Map.
 	- ### Burner Blocks (EXTREMELY BIG BIG BIG BIIIIG MAYBE)
 		- Any block that burns fuel items in order to process a recipe will produce ash with every fuel item burnt.
 			- If the ash slot is full, the block stops doing what it does until the ash is cleared.